meehien/caos/README.md

 This repository contains implementations of several storage algorithms, currently:

-- CAOS client, obfuscation client and server
+- CAOS client, server and obfuscation client
 - Map test client and scripts for CAOS
 - An implementation of PathORAM

 CAOS is implemented in a client-server model, while pathORAM is implemented as a local store only.
 Both rely on the same underlying block filesystem.

-## CAOS
+## CAOS implementation
 Contained within ```/caos_client```,```/caos_server``` is a C++ implementation of the CAOS scheme.

 ### Requirements